Suspect admits killing missing pair in Brazilian Amazon, authorities say - KESQ

 A suspect held over the disappearance of a British journalist and Brazilian indigenous affairs expert has admitted to killing the pair in a remote region of the Amazon, Brazilian authorities said at a news conference Wednesday.

+Authorities refused to give any further details on Amarildo or how he allegedly killed the pair.
+Fontes also indicated Wednesday that the investigation is continuing and new arrests could be made “at any moment.”

+Asked why authorities had not previously mentioned indigenous people’s help in the search mission, Fontes said it had been a mistake not to acknowledge their “fundamental” contribution.

-Veteran correspondent Dom Phillips and Brazilian researcher Bruno Araújo Pereira vanished on June 5, during a trip in the Javari Valley, in the far western part of Amazonas state.
+Phillips and Pereira vanished on June 5, during a trip in the Javari Valley, in the far western part of Amazonas state.
 They were last seen in the Sao Rafael community, a two-hour boat ride from Atalaia do Norte city, after accompanying an indigenous patrol in the Itaquaí river organized to prevent invasions from illegal fisherman and hunters on the Javari Valley Indigenous Land.

 Police said the second suspect, a 41-year-old man, was being interrogated and would be referred to a custody hearing in the municipal court.
 They also said they seized some firearm cartridges and a paddle, which will be analyzed.